OMandila/battleships_game/README.md

   - [Media](#media)

 ## Introduction
-The Mini Battleships Game is a strategy type guessing game designed for two players: the PLAYER (you) and the OPPONENT (computer).
+The Missiles Attack Game is a strategy type guessing game designed for two players: the PLAYER (you) and the OPPONENT (computer).
 ![Battleships Game - Flowchart](https://github.com/OMandila/battleships_game/assets/71443713/d206eaf0-220e-429b-a4b1-27e8ca503ceb)

 ## Project Overview
-This project simulates the classic Battleships game where players take turns to guess the locations of each other's ships on a hidden board with the aim of "capsizing" all the opponent's ships.
+This project is inspired by the classic Battleships game where players take turns to guess the locations of each other's ships on a hidden board with the aim of "capsizing" all the opponent's ships.
 Each battleship occupies one square on the board, identified by column and row coordinates.
 A missile from the opponent "lands" on a square also identified by column and row coordinates.
 The live version of my project is deployed [in Heroku](https://om-battleships-game-4b68485d0a26.herokuapp.com/)